-If behavior continues or in the event of extreme behavior such as endangerment or intent to endanger the well-being of self or others, disrespect, or violation of any of our core values, the following procedures will be immediately implemented:
+If behavior continues or in the event of extreme behavior (such as endangerment or intent to endanger the well-being of self or others) disrespect, or violation of any of our core values, the following procedures will be immediately implemented:

-- 1. Camper will report to the director - 2.
-Director will contact the camper's guardian - 3.
-Director will determine further action and reserves the right to order guardians to pick up their camper within 24 hours.
+- 1. Camper will report to the director

+- 2. Director will contact the camper's guardian

+- 3. Director will determine further action.